a-juchacz/flask-gitops-ec2-deploy/README.md

 # Flask EC2 Hello World

-A simple Flask application that returns "Hello from EC2!" when accessed.
+A simple application that returns "Hello from EC2!" when accessed.

 ## Setup and Running